 Call out Officers - there a number of brigade members that carry out this role.
 They ensure that sufficient brigade members are available to respond to a call out and that the burden of call outs do not unfairly fall on a few brigade members.
 In times of extreme weather conditions it may mean that all brigade members are rostered to be at a fire emergency, at the station and on standby to respond immediately.

-While originally from Sydney Graeme was quickly drawn to the rural life and its people.
-After a stint of working in the outback his career includes transport and logistics, agriculture and building with a bit of soldiering thrown in along the way.
-After moving to Malua Bay in 2012 Graeme joined the Malua Bay Brigade in November 2013.
+Graeme came to Malua Bay in 2012 being drawn to the lifestyle of the NSW South Coast and its people.
+After a stint of soldiering and working in the outback, his career includes transport and logistics, agriculture and building.
+Graeme joined the Malua Bay Brigade in November 2013

-He is a keen bush walker, cyclist, fisherman, golfer, and appreciator of red wine.
+is a keen bush walker, cyclist, fisherman, golfer, and appreciator of

 Robert "Bugsy" Blake